nefomichev/nefomichev.github.io/_posts/2024-02-17-essential_stattests.md

 </details>

+**Again, this argumentation comes from the assumption that in most practical cases we are looking for the overall changes.** Others statistics just measure different things and my main point is that we should be very carefull with choosing a hypothesis and how it's aligned with business / analytical expectations.
 Homogeneity criteria are specifically dangerous for interpretation, while percentile changes can be useful to track in some specific contexts.

 ### Other Practical Options (Exceptions?)